 (IAI: H3 915) (Spring Semester Only) Focuses on the writings of the more modern authors of the 19th century to the works of contemporary writers.
 Explores literature as related to historical, social, political, religious and economic contexts of American experience.
-Prerequisite(s): C or better in ENGL 132.
+Prerequisite(s): C or better in ENGL 131.
+(PCS 1.1, 3 credit hours - 3 hours lecture)